 Article by: Matheus Jacques ‡ Edited By: Leanne Ridgeway

-This ‘Taken By The Tide‘ album grants us a mystical trip through the most hypnotic paths of Doom Folk-style evoking the spirit of the subconscious inner verse.
+This ‘Taken By The Tide‘ album grants us a mystical trip through the most hypnotic paths of Doom Folk, Americana-style evoking the spirit of the subconscious inner verse.
 Don’t wait for great reverberations, noisy chords, or gritty chants: it’s all more deep, calm, and beautiful.